manova01/MidtermProject/README.md

 Reached on time: It is the target variable, where 1 Indicates that the product has NOT reached on time and 0 indicates it has reached on time.
 ## Objective
-Product Shipment Delivered on time or not?
+predict if  Product Shipment Delivered on time or not?
 To Meet E-Commerce Customer Demand